 The Act will allocate millions in funding annually to conservation efforts, including in Tennessee.

-With adequate and recurring funding, research projects aimed at recovering the little brown bat and other species can make much needed progress.
+With adequate and recurring funding, research projects aimed at recovering the little brown bat and other species can make much-needed progress.

-Photo credit: U.S Fish and Wildlife Service/Ann Froschauer
+Feature photo by U.S Fish and Wildlife Service/Ann Froschauer